-One study including over 3,500 adults showed that it lives up to its reputation for stress reduction (
+One review concluded that meditation lives up to its reputation for stress reduction (

-In an eight-week study, a meditation style called "mindfulness meditation" reduced the inflammation response caused by stress (2).
+In an 8-week study, a meditation style called “mindfulness meditation” reduced the inflammation response caused by stress (2).

-Summary: Many styles of meditation can help reduce stress.
-Meditation can also reduce symptoms in people with stress-triggered medical conditions.
+Many styles of meditation can help reduce stress.
+Meditation can likewise reduce symptoms in people with stress-triggered medical conditions.

-Inflammatory chemicals called cytokines, which are released in response to stress, can affect mood, leading to depression.
-A review of several studies suggests meditation may reduce depression by decreasing these inflammatory chemicals (
+Furthermore, inflammatory chemicals called cytokines, which are released in response to stress, can affect mood, leading to depression.
+A review of several studies suggests meditation may also reduce depression by decreasing levels of these inflammatory chemicals (